 What makes it stand out:

-- Incredible zoom capabilities: Between its pair of telephoto zooms and cutting-edge software, the Galaxy S22 Ultra zooms better (and closer) than almost any other phone on the market — up to 100x.
+- Incredible zoom capabilities: Between its pair of telephoto zooms and cutting-edge software, the Galaxy S23 Ultra zooms better (and closer) than almost any other phone on the market — up to 100x.

 - Unbeatable software support: Longer update commitments are becoming the norm, but Samsung still takes the cake.
-The Galaxy S22 series will receive four full Android version updates and five years of security patches, which carries it through to 2027.
+The Galaxy S23 series will receive four full Android version updates and five years of security patches, which carries it through to 2028.

-- Ultra-premium design and build quality: Between the Armor Aluminum frame and Gorilla Glass Victus Plus panels, it’s tough to find a more durable device on the market.
+- Ultra-premium design and build quality: Between the Armor Aluminum frame and Gorilla Glass Victus 2 panels, it’s tough to find a more durable device on the market.

-- Solid performance: Although it runs hot, the Snapdragon 8 Gen 1 packs enough punch to perform.
-It’s at home on most 2022 flagships and combines nicely with up to 12GB of RAM.
+- Solid performance: The Snapdragon 8 Gen 2 packs enough punch to perform, and it’s more efficient than its predecessor.
+It’ll be at home on most 2023 flagships and combines nicely with up to 12GB of RAM.